 About Our Testing Process

 Hiking is a favorite pastime among the Switchback Travel staff, and we love the ventilated and quick-drying nature of hiking shorts in the summer months.
 To complement our unisex hiking shorts guide, our female editors selected over a dozen hiking shorts to bring along on a testing trip to Moab, Utah, in the spring of 2022.
 There, we embarked on several day hikes in Arches National Park and around Fischer Towers, landing on 15 standout designs that made our first iteration of this guide in May of that same year.
-Former senior editor Jenny Abegg managed the guide until her departure from Switchback in 2024, passing the torch to managing editor Sarah Nelson.
-Both Jenny and Sarah have spent considerable time in the backcountry and, as a result, have a keen eye for quality, capable hiking shorts.
+Former senior editor Jenny Abegg managed the guide until her departure from Switchback in 2024, passing the torch to managing editor Sarah Nelson and editor Maddie Downie.
+All three of these women have spent considerable time in the backcountry and, as a result, have a keen eye for quality, capable hiking shorts.

 When we test hiking shorts, we consider several factors in order to evaluate overall performance.
 Construction has a big impact on durability, moisture wicking, breathability, and mobility (among other performance considerations), so we can tell a lot just by looking at a short’s materials.
 To confirm our initial impressions, we take each pair out into the wilderness, stuffing the pockets full of on-trail essentials, dunking the shorts in bodies of water to see how quickly they dry, and adjusting any belts or drawcords to dial in a good fit.
 As new and noteworthy designs hit the market, we’ll be sure to continue updating the list above based on our experiences in the field.
 And if you frequently travel off-trail or simply prefer some added coverage, we’ve taken a similar approach with our round-up of the best women’s hiking pants.